Why you’ll get more reliable Internet thanks to NBN Co’s offer extension

 NBN Co is keeping its 40% capacity boost live through to 19 August, which is good news for your home Internet connection stability.

-Update from 24 July 2020: NBN Co will be extending its capacity boost for a second time.
+Update from 4 September 2020: NBN Co will be extending its capacity boost for a third and final time.
 Internet download figures are still at an all time high, with the second wave of coronavirus across the country, particularly in Victoria, adding to more demand on the network.
-The extra 40% CVC will now be available until the end of September.
-NBN Satellite customers will have access to this until September 30.
+The extra 40% CVC will now be available until 30 November 2020.

 As Australia emerges from the most stringent of its coronavirus lockdown measures, NBN Co has announced, somewhat surprisingly, that it's going to keep the 40% capacity boost for ISPs that it first announced back in March active through to at least 19 August 2020.